Devon - Emigration and Immigration

 Devonshire Emigrants to Maine, U.S.A.
 Western Antiquary, vol. 18 (1885), pp.140-144.

 Americanus, The Plymouth Company and the Settlement of Maine in New England.
 Devon & Cornwall Notes and Queries, vol. 18 (1934-5), pp.134-138.

 Westward Ho!
 Movement & Migration: Notes from a conference, Southwest Family History Societies' Residential Conference, 3-6 April 2003, Exeter University (2003).
 [DFHS Library p304.8]

 Transcription - Passenger list, "Cosmopolite", Plymouth to New York City, 1835.

-Mark Sandford's detailed listing of passengers on the Barque "John" which sank in 1855 shortly after leaving Plymouth Sound, bound for Quebec.
+Detailed listing of passengers on the Barque "John" which sank in 1855 shortly after leaving Plymouth Sound, bound for Quebec.